 What are the best counters for Entei in Pokémon Go?

 As a pure Fire type with all but one Fire type move, the Steel type Iron Head being the only exception, Entei wasn't tough to counter before the introduction of Mega Evolution.
-It takes double damage from Water, Rock, and Ground types.
+It takes increased damage from Water, Rock, and Ground types.
 Most Water and Rock types will also be resistant to its Fire type moves.

-If at all possible, you want to bring Mega Blastoise to this Legendary Raid.
+If at all possible, you want to bring Mega Blastoise to this raid.
 This pure Water type takes reduced damage from all of Entei's moves, while boosting other Water types on the field.
 If it is safe to coordinate with your fellow Raiders, bringing as many Water types as possible will make sure that Entei drops quick.
 Whether Mega, Shadow, or even just a standard Blastoise, you'll want Water Gun and Hydro Cannon for this fight.

 A fossil Pokémon from Gen IV, Rampardos is an excellent counter for Entei.
 As a Rock type, it takes half damage from Fire, but super effective damage on the off chance your Entei has Iron Head.
-While the best strategy for taking on Entei is a Water based team led by Mega Blastoise or Mega Gyarados, if you cannot safely coordinate with other Trainers, Rampardos will serve you well, and it's quite common too, with its first stage, Cranidos, having been featured in multiple events.
+While the best strategy for taking on Entei is a Water based team led by Mega Blastoise or Mega Gyarados, if you cannot safely coordinate with other Trainers, Rampardos will serve you well, and it's quite common too, with its first stage, Cranidos, which has been featured in multiple events.
 Smack Down and Rock Slide is the moveset you'll want your Rampardos to know.

 The mascot for Pokémon Sapphire, Kyogre is one of the best Water types in the game despite a less than stellar movepool.
 It has also been available in Raids multiple times and as a Research Breakthrough Reward, so you probably have a couple in your roster.
 To take on Entei, you'll want your Kyogre to know Waterfall and Surf.